Guide-Analytics/lda/README.md

-# LDA Analysis 3.0 - Topic Modelling through APACHE SPARK
+# LDA Analysis - Topic Modelling (via Apache Spark)

 - This is currently the 3rd version of LDA Analysis.
 - Mainly, we want to focus on extraction of topic terms and number of topics